Concursive/concoursesuitecrm-community/pref/cfs/source/readme.txt

   $ ant deploy

 A new file will be created in the current directory, which must be edited with your custom settings.
-Ant will notify you that you should make changes
+Ant will notify you that you must make changes
 to:

   build.properties